News

 1. Compatibility with Sprayer Models

 Flow dividers must match the sprayer’s horsepower, tank capacity, and pipeline design.
-An ill-fitting unit will fail to deliver optimal performance—for example, a low-power flow divider can’t handle the flow demands of a large-scale sprayer.
+An ill-fitting unit will fail to deliver performance—for example, a low-power flow divider can’t handle the flow demands of a large-scale sprayer.

 2. Technical Configuration